18 January 2008

-Many hours of LIDAR (LIght Detection And Ranging) operation at Davis resulted in the first ground-space coincident observation of 'Noctilucent clouds – when viewed from the ground' or 'Polar Mesospheric Clouds – when viewed from space' over Antarctica.
+Many hours of LIDAR (light detection and ranging) operation at Davis has resulted in the first ground-space coincident observation of 'noctilucent' or 'polar mesospheric' clouds.
+(They are called noctilucent clouds when viewed from the ground and polar mesospheric clouds [PMC] when viewed from space over Antarctica).

-A unique polar mesospheric cloud captured on the lidar on New Years Eve/Day persisted for 22 hours and almost jumped off the brightness scale.
-Our atmospheric radar also recorded related intense 'blobs' or to the Ice, Ocean, Atmosphere and Climate scientists 'Polar Mesosphere Summer Echoes'.
+A unique polar mesospheric cloud captured on the LIDAR on New Year's eve/day persisted for 22 hours and almost jumped off the brightness scale.
+Our atmospheric radar also recorded related intense 'blobs' or 'polar mesosphere summer echoes'.

 The LIDAR team broke a massive record in December – they collected over 235 hours of data for the month.
 The previous record was 205 hours, set in January 2006.